Kossit73/ecommerce/frontend/README.md

    python -m http.server 3000 --directory frontend
    ```

-3. Visit `http://localhost:3000/index.html`.
-Set the API base URL in the top-right corner to `http://localhost:8000` and click **Apply**.
+3. Visit `http://localhost:3000/index.html?apiBase=http://localhost:8000`.
+The query parameter configures the FastAPI base URL and the value is persisted in `localStorage` for subsequent visits.

 The console will now drive data ingestion, scenario management, visualization, reporting, and advanced analytics through the FastAPI endpoints.
 No package installation steps are necessary.